| Source:

 I therefore did not want to raise people's hopes with claims

 that might subsequently be refuted.
+Two

 Strains of Streptomyces